 - Smoothies during the day

-- Raw cakes like the amazing Red Velvet cake you’ll find here which is a great treat served with
+- Raw cakes like the amazing Red Velvet cake you’ll find her, which is a great treat served with

 - Chai with a dash of honey at night

 Depending upon how active you are in the nutrition space, seaweed may seem to have popped up out of nowhere for you.
-Or, you’ve seen different articles sharing the superfood values that seaweed brings to the table.
-But even with either of those levels of curiosity, how do you creatively work seaweed into your diet so you can eat seaweed everyday?
+Or, you’ve seen the emergence of ocean to plate of this valuable, nutrient dense, Superfood.
+Either way, I’m guessing it’s peaked your curiosity about how do you can creatively work seaweed into your diet so you can eat seaweed everyday?

-You may be familiar with the more popular species of seaweed that you see in Asian cuisine like miso soup and sushi with Nori and Wakame.
+You may be familiar with the more popular species of seaweed that you see in Asian cuisines.
+Wakame is often used in Miso Soup and Nori is the dried seaweed used to make Sushi.
 But is that all there is to seaweed?
 Surely, with an estimated 35,000 species on the planet there has to be more than just a couple of ways to eat it?
-The great news is that there is.
+The great news is that there is and you’re probably oblivious of it.

 What Foods Contain Seaweed?

 You probably are eating seaweed every day, in one form or another.
 So, is that a good thing?
-Seaweed is making an appearance in all manner of foods, including:
+Seaweed makes an appearance in all manner of foods, including:

 - Ice Cream